Please check with your individual program and school for instructions if you need to print out your document and have it reviewed by the library.

 All content decisions are between you, your advisor, and your committee.

-No, but you can send PDFs for your personal copies to the monks at Trappist Abbey Bookbindery in Oregon.
-You can select the paper, color of the cover, lettering, and other options for copies starting at $25.50 each and they will mail the finished product to you.
-General turnaround is a month, but you can rush order, if necessary.
+No, but you can send PDFs for your personal copies through the U.C.
+Berkeley Library Bindery's ordering system.
+You can customize the way they bind it, and they will mail the finished product to you.
+You can see examples of their products here.
 This is the same bindery that the library uses for bound copies of theses, dissertations, and periodicals.

-The GTU Library contracts with the Trappist Abbey Bookbindery for all its books and periodicals, as well as the theses/dissertations submitted to the library.
+The GTU Library contracts with the U.C.
+Berkeley Library Bindery for all its books and periodicals, as well as the theses/dissertations submitted to the library.
 The library does not send personal thesis/dissertation copies for binding.
 Students wanting personal copies bound can contact the bindery directly for cost and instructions.